devdrops/payments-api/README.md

 - In the [extras](./extras) folder, you can find 2 files to use with [Postman](https://www.postman.com/): a Collection and an Environment.
+- I've noticed several flaws in the choice of how to work with databases: breaking interface/abstraction rules, usage of transactions/commits/rollbacks, etc. In a next scenario, it will be a better choice to use something that already exists instead of trying to reinvent the wheel :wink:

 ## Execution